dcrapis/oceandao-wiki/Home.md

 Funds for OceanDAO currently come from Ocean Protocol Foundation (OPF).

+ There will be 5 winners: the top 5 highest voted proposals.

 ### Non-Grant Recipients:

 If you were not selected for a grant in this Funding Round, we highly encourage you to continue to stay involved in the Ocean community.
 You are appreciated!
 There are future OceanDAO funding rounds on the first of every month starting in February 2021, and other opportunities to receive [funding](https://oceanprotocol.com/fund).